orstewar/ist346-content/labs/F.md

 ## Part 3: N-Tier Service

 In this final part we will deploy an N-tier content/blog application, [wordpress](https://wordpress.org).
-Wordpress allows users to create websites without any knowledge of HTML.
-It's the classic example of the benefits of an N-Tier application - ease of use for the end user as the HTML is being created by the wordpress application itself based on user actions from its friendly user interface.
+WordPress allows users to create websites without any knowledge of HTML.
+It's the classic example of the benefits of an N-Tier application - ease of use for the end user as the HTML is being created by the WordPress application itself based on user actions from its friendly user interface.
 Here's a summary of the tiers in this setup.

 1. a client, the web browser
-2. a Web server, Nginx, which forwards requests on tcp 80 to the Wordpress server on port 8080
+2. a Web server, Nginx, which forwards requests on tcp 80 to the WordPress server on port 8080
-3. Wordpress, the business logic application which makes managing a website easy and simple, running on tcp port 8080.
+3. WordPress, the business logic application which makes managing a website easy and simple, running on tcp port 8080.
 4. Mysql, the database layer where the application stores content and changes, running on port tcp 3306.
-The wordpress application talks to the database over this port.
+The WordPress application talks to the database over this port.

 1. First let's bring up the environment:
 `PS ist346-labs\lab-F> docker-compose -f n-tier.yml up -d`
 1. Let's  make sure it's running:
 `PS ist346-labs\lab-F> docker-compose -f n-tier.yml ps`
 The output should reveal three containers are running `nginxn` exposing tcp port `80` and `wordpress` exposing tcp port `8080` and `mysql` exposing tcp `3306`.
-1. Load the wordpress site in your browser, type: `http://localhost`.
+1. Load the WordPress site in your browser, type: `http://localhost`.
 Please note it takes some time for the application to initialize.
-If you go to localhost and get an nginx error, please reload the page until you see the worpress setup.
+If you go to localhost and get an nginx error, please reload the page until you see the WordPress setup.
-1. Follow the prompts for the wordpress setup.
+1. Follow the prompts for the WordPress setup.
 Site Title: **Fudgemart.com**
 Username: **admin**
 Password: **IST346**